micheflamingo/resume-md/index.md

 `2017 - 2019`
 __Yoga Instructor - *Corepower Yoga*__ (HI & CA)
+- Promoted mindful breath with movement to reduce the stress of uber high cost of modern living
-- Guided students on their yogic path at multiple locations for the nation's largest operator of yoga studios
+- Guided students at multiple locations for the nation's largest operator of yoga studios

 `2018`
 __Recruitment Specialist - *City Mill*__ (Honolulu)